 - The Sub-Committee notes that a proposal by the Secretariat to develop web-based training videos was discussed and recommended.
 It was also noted that in addition to the three official languages, translation into other languages (e.g. Arabic, or others) could facilitate data reporting.
 The Sub-Committee recommended that in addition to web-based training videos, a series of regional workshops be implemented starting in early 2015 to assure that adequate training in the currently adopted reporting obligations and proper utilization of electronic reporting forms be undertaken.
-Conducting such workshops would require financial support for trainers and material preparations as well as support for attendees requiring travel assistance. - In light of the limited man power and time required for completion of the Work Plan identified in document SCI-054, choices will obviously have to be made with regard to how to prioritize the activities.
+Conducting such workshops would require financial support for trainers and material preparations as well as support for attendees requiring travel assistance. - In light of the limited man power and time required for completion of the work identified in the Work Plan of the Sub Committee on Statistics (Appendix 4), choices will obviously have to be made with regard to how to prioritize the activities.
 The current rate of tasks is unsustainable and the Sub-Committee reiterates prior recommendations to increase staff to conduct this work so as not to further reduce the required support of the SCRS.
-It is unfortunate that this recommendation has been largely ignored over the past five or so years and is taken as a sign of a continuing decline in support for the work of the SCRS.

-- In view of the necessity for code migration (due to the lack of backward compatibility in the most recent version of Microsoft Office) for the numerous applications that interact with various databases of the ICCAT-DB system, the Secretariat has started the process in 2014.
+It is unfortunate that this recommendation has been largely ignored over the past five or so years and is taken as a sign of a continuing decline in support for the work of the SCRS. - In view of the necessity for code migration (due to the lack of backward compatibility in the most recent version of Microsoft Office) for the numerous applications that interact with various databases of the ICCAT-DB system, the Secretariat has started the process in 2014.
 This work must be outsourced since staff are already severely overburdened and must be continued next year until the complete migration of all applications necessary for the numerous database summaries and analyses undertaken by the Secretariat has been achieved.
 The Sub-Committee agreed the need of doing this migration and strongly recommended to finalize this task as soon as possible in order to ensure the full operation of the ICCAT-DB system.
-This will require financial support of around 150,000 Euros to be completed. - The Sub-Committee favorably reviewed the report on investigation into current and recent investments by various groups aimed toward improvement of information from artisanal fisheries of West Africa which exploit tuna and tuna-like species.
-It is obvious from the work described in SCI-072 that multiple and large investments have and are being made, which seem not well coordinated.
+This will require financial support of around 150,000 Euros to be completed.

+• The Sub-Committee favorably reviewed the report on investigation into current and recent investments by various groups aimed toward improvement of information from artisanal fisheries of West Africa which exploit tuna and tuna-like species.
+It is obvious from the work described in the Artisanal Fishery Strategic Investment Inventory (SCRS/2014/143) that multiple and large investments have and are being made, which seem not well coordinated.
 The Sub-Committee recommends that broader oversight of these programs by groups such as the FAO and/or the ATLAFCO to improve their efficiency and efficacy.
-The Sub-Committee noted that similar inventories for other regions in the ICCAT Convention area are lacking and reiterated its prior recommendation to develop such inventories for other regions (e.g. Central and South America, the Caribbean, north African Mediterranean coast).
-The Sub-Committee noted that the inventory reported upon in SCI-072 was achieved at a cost of about 20,000 Euros.
+The Sub-Committee noted that similar inventories for other regions in the ICCAT Convention area are lacking and reiterated its prior recommendation to develop such inventories for other regions (e.g. Central and South America, the Caribbean, North African Mediterranean coast).
+The Sub-Committee noted that the inventory reported upon in SCRS/2014/143 was achieved at a cost of about 20,000 Euros.
 It is expected that inventories for other regions could require about the same financial commitment.